HAYMAX HOTELS COVID-19 OPERATING AND HEALTH STANDARDS

 HayMax Hotels has a commitment to cleanliness and safety for our employees and guests.
 During the public health crisis, the following health and safety guidelines represent best practices for our hotels, in accordance with CDC guidelines.

 It is anticipated that these guidelines and protocols will evolve based on the recommendations of public health authorities and must be done in compliance with any federal, state and local laws.

 Worry Free Guarantee

 Book your hotel stay with peace of mind.
-In response to travel uncertainties and COVID-19 concerns, we are providing a Worry Free Guarantee for all reservations through April 18, 2021 to help protect our community and provide peace of mind.
-Reservations for all stays with a check-in date between June 2020 and April 18, 2021, are covered by this guarantee and may be canceled or rescheduled at any time, without penalty, up to 24 hours of arrival so long as cancellation is due to a COVID-19 related reason.* Guests who cancel will have rescheduling, cancellation and refund options.
+In response to travel uncertainties and COVID-19 concerns, we are providing a Worry Free Guarantee for all reservations through the Summer 2021 season to help protect our community and provide peace of mind.
+Reservations for all stays are covered by this guarantee and may be canceled or rescheduled at any time, without penalty, up to 24 hours of arrival so long as cancellation is due to a COVID-19 related reason.* Guests who cancel will have rescheduling, cancellation and refund options.